 Back in March of 2008, Carrie Underwood was three years out from winning season 4 of American Idol.
 The Oklahoma native's debut album Some Hearts, featuring "Jesus, Take the Wheel" and "Before He Cheats," was a smash hit and earned Underwood her first two Grammy awards.
 But, little did she know, another milestone for the country star was on the horizon.

 During an appearance on the Grand Ole Opry, Underwood performed a stunning rendition of Randy Travis' 1987 hit "I Told You So."
 After she wowed the crowd, Travis himself surprised Underwood onstage to ask the country singer to become an actual Opry member.

 "Let me think about it...
 Yeah!"
 Underwood joked, before breaking down in tears.

 In 2018, Underwood performed her hit "Cry Pretty" on the Opry stage for her official fan club party.

 Underwood is a proud member of the Opry family, performing in the historic "circle" multiple times a year.
-The historic Opry has countless legendary members including Loretta Lynn, Brad Paisley, Keith Urban, Little Big Town, Vince Gill, Trisha Yearwood, and more.
+The historic institution's members include Loretta Lynn, Brad Paisley, Keith Urban, Little Big Town, Vince Gill, Trisha Yearwood and many more.